 Like any computer, Dell laptops and desktops can run slow, whether that’s over time or with a new one.
 If your computer is brand new and running slow, be sure to contact Dell about the issue before the warranty is up so hardware glitches can be fixed at no cost.
 Methods such as cleaning up the hard drive, scanning for malware and upgrading to an SSD will also help speed up a slow Dell, no matter the age.

 Fix the issue or still need help?
-Let us know what you think with a quick comment.
+Let me know what you think with a quick comment.